 The hike begins at the end of Forest Road next to the Darling Run parking area for the Pine Creek Trail and follows the Pine Creek Trail for approximately 0.2-miles before reaching Darling Run.

-As you hike up to Darling Run, you will notice this fork in the creek - look to the creek on your right-hand side and you'll find Lower Darling Run Falls cascading down.
+As you hike up to Darling Run, hikers will notice a fork in the creek - look to the creek on your right-hand side and you'll find Lower Darling Run Falls cascading down this tributary creek.
 At Darling Run Falls, if the water level is low enough, hikers can make their way up the Lower tier of the waterfall and hike over to the Upper tier.

 Darling Run Falls

 This two-tiered waterfall can be found approximately 0.5-miles upstream from where hikers leave the Pine Creek Trail.
 The Lower Darling Run Falls is a multi-tiered waterfall that cascades down about 8-feet in total.
 The Upper Darling Run Falls is a single-tier waterfall that's approximately 6-feet tall.
 Neither waterfall is all that scenic, but it's a nice spot tucked away in the woods of Tioga State Forest that sees very little foot-traffic.

 Hikers can find parking at the coordinates provided at the Pine Creek Trail Darling Run parking area.
 There's enough parking to fit several dozen cars.

 Dogs are allowed if leashed and their waste must be carried out by the hiker.